danncoba/l2/.amazonq/rules/how-to-organize.md

 # DAO Layer
-Utilize BaseService for most DAO operations if possible, enabled by SQL Model ORM Utilize SQLModel ORM as the second option and under
+Utilize BaseService for most DAO operations if possible, enabled by SQL Model ORM Utilize SQLModel ORM as the second option